Lessons from a Prince

 If his chosen message was one of unrestrained passion or emotion and if his speech was sprinkled with vocabulary like: ‘humongous, greatest, brilliant, superb, disgraceful, overwhelmed’, each word would be accompanied by a greater unrestrained passion in vocal delivery and therefore accompanied by more expansive gestures to enforce even greater emphasis.
 (If you are looking for liberal, emphatic, or even bombastic use of ‘best, worst, greatest, amazing’, Donald Trump would be a good place to start!)

-Prince Williams’ use of gestures is for the most part very appropriate to his theme, tone, and therefore delivery
+Prince Williams’ use of gestures is for the most part very appropriate to his theme, tone, and therefore delivery.
+The 3 key types of gestures for public speaking are:

-2. Gestures that use space to support the message – ‘higher, lower, on the one hand, on the other hand, last year, next year’ (gestures that help us ‘see’ better what the speaker wants to say)
+- Gestures that use space to support the message, ‘higher, lower, on the one hand, on the other hand, last year, next year’ (gestures that help us ‘see’ better what the speaker wants to say)

 And Prince William uses each of these to good effect.